Universal graph representation of stabilizer codes: The Inverse Map: from Graphs to Stabilizer Codes

 The bijective relation between stabilizer codes and graphs---particularly those in the ZX canonical form---give justification that graphs are at least as powerful as stabilizer tableaus for the expression of codes.
 In this section, we lay the foundation for the use of graphs as \textit{constructive tools} for code design.
 Such a mapping from graphs to stabilizer tableaus can be viewed as an ``inverse map'' to the algorithm given in Section~\ref{sec:compiler}, with some caveats relating to the fact that not all graphs can be equivalently represented by ZXCFs and therefore not all graphs can be mapped into codes.

-Let $G$ be a graph with $n+k$ nodes, separated into $k$ input nodes $\CI$, a choice of $k$ pivot nodes $\CP$, and $n-k$ output nodes $\CO$.
+Let $G$ be a graph with $n+k$ nodes, separated into $k$ input nodes $\CI$, a choice of $k$ pivot nodes $\CP$, and $n-k$ non-pivot output nodes $\CO$.
+In the notation of the encoder-respecting form from Definition~\ref{def:respect}, $\CP \cup \CO = \widetilde{\CO}$; we will henceforth directly write $\CP \cup \CO$ to refer to all output nodes.
 To ensure that our operations are well-defined, there must exist equivalence operations that map $G$ into a ZXCF.
-The only nontrivial restriction this requirement poses is on the choice of pivots.
+The only nontrivial restriction this requirement poses is on the choice of inputs and pivots.
 The RREF rule ensures that every distinct pivot is connected to exactly one distinct input; in other words, $\CP$ and $\CI$ are perfectly matched.
-Because row operations on the partial adjacency matrix are equivalences, it suffices to choose pivots such that there exists a row-reduced partial adjacency matrix $M_{\mathcal{D}}$ for which the chosen $k$ pivot nodes correspond to the $k$ pivot columns of $M_{\mathcal{D}}$.
+Because row operations on the partial adjacency matrix are equivalences, it suffices to choose pivots such that there exists a row-reduced partial adjacency matrix $M_{\mathcal{E}}$ for which the chosen $k$ pivot nodes correspond to the $k$ pivot columns of $M_{\mathcal{E}}$.
 A simple example of this subtlety is shown in Fig.~\ref{fig:badpivot}.
 Here, it is impossible to choose the first two outputs to be the pivots because the third output is forced to be a pivot when we row-reduce.
-Note, however, that this subtle restriction poses no issue if every distinct pivot we choose is already connected to exactly one distinct input (as in the case in Section~\ref{subsec:randcodes}) or if we can observe directly that the pivots we have chosen do correspond to the pivot columns after row reduction.
-Henceforth, we will denote $G$ as a graph for which a set of valid pivots $\CP$ have been specified alongside a set of input nodes $\CI$.
+Note, however, that this subtle restriction poses no issue \textit{if every distinct pivot we choose is already connected to exactly one distinct input} (as in the case in Section~\ref{subsec:randcodes}) or if we can observe directly that the pivots we have chosen do correspond to the pivot columns after row reduction.
+It is also convenient to continue to enforce that inputs are not connected, so as to maintain encoder-respecting form.
+More generally, we say a choice of inputs and pivots is \textit{valid} if no inputs are connected to each other and each pivot is connected to exactly one input.
+Henceforth, we will denote $G = (\CI \sqcup \CP \sqcup \CO, E)$ (or equivalently $G = (\CI \cup \CP \cup \CO, E)$) as a graph for which a set of valid inputs and pivots $\CP$ have been specified alongside a set of input nodes $\CI$.
+The remaining non-pivot output nodes are $\CO$ and the edge set is $E$.
+Usually, we will implicitly assume inputs are not connected, and just say that a choice of pivots is valid.

 Assuming the choice of $\CP$ is valid, $G$ will be equivalent to a ZXCF by a series of equivalence transformations.
 First, we place a free edge on every node and place a Hadamard on all internal edges, satisfying the edge rule.
 The Hadamard rule is vacuously satisfied, as we will not place any Hadamard on output nodes.
 We can row-reduce the partial adjacency matrix to satisfy the RREF rule.
 Next, we strip input-input edges, which are unitaries on the inputs and thus represent equivalent encoders.
 Lastly, as discussed in Section~\ref{sec:zxcf}, there is an equivalence relation that strips pivot-pivot edges.
 This procedure results in a ZXCF with no local Clifford on nodes at all.
 While there exist encoders that can only be expressed with local Clifford operations that this map cannot produce, the map can always produce a locally equivalent encoder, and is otherwise completely general.